lukehinds/gotroot.github.io/_posts/2017-01-14-puppet-vagrant-libvirt-environment.md

 ### Update /etc/hosts

-Get the IP address from the puppetmaster `ip a` and make an entry into `/etc/hosts` in the agent
+Get the IP address from the puppetagent`ip a` and make an entry into `/etc/hosts`.

 ```
 127.0.0.1   localhost localhost.localdomain localhost4 localhost4.localdomain4